-Jesus devotedly worked to break down the barriers between different ethnic groups and to make a way that anyone who trusted in him could be part of God's eternal Home for All Nations.
+Jesus devotedly worked to break down the barriers between different ethnic groups and to make a way that anyone who trusted in Him could be part of God's eternal Home for All Nations.

-Jesus asked his followers to extend this invitation to every nation, tribe, tongue, and people.
-We are called to be ambassadors for God, showing His compassion through helpful actions and telling ABOUT his path for mercy through what jesus has done.
+Jesus asked His followers to extend this invitation to every nation, tribe, tongue, and people.
+We are called to be ambassadors for God, showing His compassion through helpful actions and telling about His path for mercy through what Jesus has done.

-"we should be able to see in the multiplying opportunities to reach many foreigners in America a divinely appointed means of rapidly extending the third angel’s message into all the nations of earth.
+We take inspiration from this special quote: "We should be able to see in the multiplying opportunities to reach many foreigners in America a divinely appointed means of rapidly extending the third angel’s message into all the nations of earth.

 God in His providence has brought men to our very doors and thrust them, as it were, into our arms, that they might learn the truth, and be qualified to do a work we could not do in getting the light before men of other tongues" (Ellen White, Evangelism, 570).